| | | | | | | | |

 • Sun-Dried Tomatoes: Adding sun-dried tomatoes gives the dish a little extra sweetness and flavor.
 But feel free to leave them out if you’re not keen.

-• Dairy-Free Parmesan: I used dairy-free parmesan to keep this recipe dairy-free.
-You may also use nutritional yeast instead.
-Alternatively, if you are not lactose-intolerant, go ahead and use normal parmesan cheese instead.
+• Dairy-Free Parmesan: I used dairy-free parmesan to keep this recipe dairy-free, but if you are not lactose-intolerant, go ahead and use normal parmesan cheese instead.

 1. Combine Gnocchi Ingredients